saielhaq/veil/README.md

 - Keep code clean and well-commented
 - Follow existing code style and structure
-- Test all changes thoroughly
+- Test all changes thoroughly, including edge cases
 - Update documentation if needed
 - Be respectful in discussions